Introduction

 Vector Search and Retrieval

-Now that your chunks are converted into numbers (embeddings), you need a way to search through them quickly.
+Now that your chunks are converted into numbers, you need a way to search through them quickly.
 This is where vector search comes in.

 The idea is simple: when someone asks a question, convert the question into numbers using the same embedding model, then find the chunks whose numbers are closest to the question’s numbers.
 “Closest” here means “most similar in meaning.”